noorwachid/gularen/resource/spec/readme.md

 </section>
 ```

-## Conflicting Subsection Link
+## Conflicting Section Link
-In textbook often each chapters have the same subsection name like “Exercises”.
+In textbook often each chapters have the same section name like “Exercises”.
 The backend has to address this issues.
-Either by always prefixing the subsection with section or
+Either by always prefixing the section with chapter or
-only prefixing with section if subsection has conflict (shorter section anchor is preferable in `html`).
+only prefixing with chapter if has section conflict.

-For subsection conflict you can add another `>` after section.
+For section conflict you can add another `>` after section.

 ```gr
 >>> Chapter 1